observablehq/runtime/README.md

 Note that the JavaScript symbols in the above example code (*a* and *b*) have no relation to the variable names (`foo` and null); variable names can change when a variable is redefined or deleted.

-If more than one variable has the same *name* at the same time, these variables’ definitions are temporarily overridden to throw a ReferenceError.
+If more than one variable has the same *name* at the same time in the same module, these variables’ definitions are temporarily overridden to throw a ReferenceError.
 When and if the duplicate variables are [deleted](#variable_delete), or are redefined to have unique names, the original definition of the remaining variable (if any) is restored.
 For example, here variables *a* and *b* will throw a ReferenceError:

 ```js
 var module = d3.runtime().module();